 Who’s That Girl?

-The bottom line is this: whether you’ve got something to sell or you’re ready to get the conversation started about who you are and what you have to offer, I’m here to help you make it happen.
+The bottom line is this: whether you’ve got something to sell or you’re ready to stand out and get the conversation started about a topic in your industry, I’m here to help you make it happen.

 Well, about 4 years ago, I was miserable.

-I was working as a Communications Consultant for one of the best management consultant firms in the country and traveling weekly to client locations around the US and Canada.
+I was working as a Communications Consultant for one of the best management consulting firms in the country and traveling weekly to client locations around the US and Canada.

-In fact, for the most part of my life, I lived by society’s rules for success.
+In fact, for the most part of my life, I lived by someone else’s rules for success.

 “Go to school, get a good job with a pension plan, buy a house, work for 30 years and then retire.”~My loving parents